Sayrarh/Order-Tutorial/README.md

 - The orders are specified in terms of the underlying security, the quantity of the security, and the price at which the security is to be exchanged.
 - The swap is typically settled on a net basis, meaning that the party with the higher value of orders pays the difference to the party with the lower value of orders.

-### Explaining the benefits and functionalities of order books, liquidity pools, and the role they play in facilitating efficient token swaps.

 ## Tutorial

 ### STEP 1 - Set up Foundry Environment